quockhangdev/quockhangdev/README.md

 ### Several of the projects I have worked on include:

-1. Dominium: Self Sovereign Identity.
+1. Dominium: Self Sovereign Identity (Cardano, Algorand, Ethereum).

 2. TradeTrust: Paperless Cross-Border Trade.